Quantitative Darboux theorems in contact geometry: A tightness radius estimate

 \begin{proposition} Let $(\alpha, g, J)$ be a compatible metric structure on the contact manifold $(M^{2n+1},\xi).$ Then, using the notation above, for any $v \in \mathcal{C}_\Sigma$ we have

 \end{proposition}

 The rest of this subsection is devoted to the proof of the preceding proposition and can be safely skipped on first reading.
 For convenience of notation we denote $R_\alpha$ by $n$ in the computations.
-We also extend the metric $g$ on $M$ to $W$ by $g+dt\otimes dt.$ We note that the extended $J$ and $g$ are still compatible.
 We define two bundle maps $A:\xi\to TW$ and $B:\xi\to TW$ by

 \no and